Mayor's Innovation Challenge - About

 What is the Mayor's Innovation Challenge?

 Kingston faces a series of complex challenges as we work toward our vision of becoming a smart, livable, 21st century city and is seeking solutions from student innovators.
-The Mayor's Innovation Challenge is a competition calling on teams of students from Kingston's major post-secondary institutions to develop innovative proposals to address a challenge faced by the City of Kingston.
-In partnership with Queen's University, St. Lawrence College and the Royal Military College of Canada, the City will host a collaborative problem-solving platform, made possible by the generous support of Bell Canada, the Queen's Centre for Advanced Computing, the Queen's Centre for Social Impact and the Dunin-Deshpande Queen's Innovation Centre (DDQIC).
+The Mayor's Innovation Challenge is a competition calling on teams of students from Kingston's major post-secondary institutions to develop innovative proposals to address an identified challenge faced by the City of Kingston.
+The City, in partnership with Queen's University, St. Lawrence College and the Royal Military College, has the honour of continuing to host this collaborative problem-solving platform and experiential learning opportunity for its second year.

-Current and recently graduated post-secondary students are eligible to submit proposals addressing challenges in one of these three categories:
+This year's competition will include two separate challenge streams, each with a coveted prize.
+Current and recently graduated post-secondary students are eligible to submit proposals addressing one of four challenges outlined below:

 Why should I participate?

 The Mayor's Innovation Challenge provides a unique opportunity for you, as a current or recently graduated post-secondary student, to apply your knowledge to real-world issues and help shape the future of Kingston.
-The winning team members gain an invaluable opportunity to launch their careers by tackling an issue important to them, while working alongside municipal leaders.
-Each member from two winning teams will also receive a paid internship: one team with the City of Kingston, and one team with the Dunin-Deshpande Queen's Innovation Centre.
+The winning team members gain an invaluable opportunity to launch their careers by tackling an issue they're passionate about, while working alongside municipal and academic leaders.

 How do I participate?

-Teams may have a maximum of four students, at least 50 per cent of whom are now enrolled in one of Kingston's post-secondary institutions.
-Teams will submit a single proposal outlining their innovative idea in one of three challenge categories.
+Teams may have a maximum of three students, at least 50 per cent of whom are currently enrolled in one of Kingston's post-secondary institutions.
+Teams will submit a single proposal outlining their innovative idea in one of four challenge categories.
 Proposals from all academic disciplines are welcome and multi-disciplinary proposals are encouraged.
 At least one member from each team must attend a workshop in order to qualify to submit an application.
 Extenuating circumstances will be considered on a case-by-case basis.

-Find out more about the Mayor's Innovation Challenge and the three challenge categories.
+Find out more about the Mayor's Innovation Challenge and the four challenge categories.
 Learn more about submitting a proposal.

 What are the deadlines for the challenge?